Director, People

 Join us

 We welcome and appreciate candidates with a range of backgrounds and experiences.
-If you have 70% of the qualifications we are looking for, express your interest.
+If you have 70% of the qualifications we seek, express your interest.

 What you can expect from our hiring process:

-- A virtual interview with a Talent Advisor discussing your interest in the role and the company.
+• A virtual interview with a Talent Advisor discussing your interest in the role and your experience.
 The conversation will be recorded using BrightHire, an AI-powered video interview tool.
 More details will be shared when you are invited to interview.

-Diversity, equity and inclusion are a critical component of life at Yorkville University and Toronto Film School and we are committed to making these values an integral part of our culture.
+Diversity, equity, and inclusion are critical components of life at Yorkville University and Toronto Film School, and we are committed to making these values an integral part of our culture.
 We encourage applications from all qualified applicants, including women, persons with disabilities, Black, Indigenous and People of Colour (BIPOC), people from the Lesbian, Gay, Bisexual, Transgender, Transsexual, Queer, Questioning, Two-Spirit, Intersex, Asexual + (LGBTQ2SIA+) community and other equity-seeking groups.

-Yorkville University is committed to providing accessible employment practices that are in compliance with the Accessibility for Ontarians with Disabilities Act ('AODA').
+Yorkville University is committed to providing accessible employment practices that comply with the Accessibility for Ontarians with Disabilities Act (AODA).
 If you require accommodation for disability, please notify Human Resources at 1-877-429-4029.

 #LI-Hybrid